vhs/vhs-laser-access/README.md

 Start by adding a new config.json file, see config.json.sample for an example.

+## OAuth Access

+When setting up OAuth providers, the callback set in the provider should be http://<host>/oauth/(github|google|slack)/callback.

+For google callbacks you cannot use internal IP addresses however you can use a host name with a valid domain name regardless if the IP resolves to an internal or external address.

 ## Testing

-If dev dependencies are installed
+If dev dependencies are installed you can run all test cases with

     npm test